stakingrewards/data-engineering-challenge/README.md

 - `A^v` copies the evaluated result of the last cell in the specified column from the most recently available column group that has data in that specified column
 - `@label<n>` References a specific labeled column and a specific row `n` under that column relative to where the column was labeled.
 This is a reference operator with relative row traversal

-## Time

-We expect the solution to be done in a week.

 ## Technology

 We ask you to build the solution in a tech stack you're not familiar with.
 As in, you don't use it